Summer High School Program — 2019

 Costa Ricans call themselves ticos, and you’ll often hear them demonstrate their national pride by describing something as muy tico, or “very Costa Rican.”
 Ticos are generally easy-going, so you’re likely to get along with most people you meet.

-Our summer high school study abroad in Costa Rica is packed with a Spanish intensive, an immersive homestay and high school experience, and an unbelievable tour of this stunning land.
+Our summer high school study abroad in Costa Rica is packed with an immersive homestay and high school experience, an unbelievable tour of this stunning land, and the option of including two weeks of intensive Spanish language learning in the mountains!
 This is your chance to make lifelong friends across cultures and become a member of a Costa Rican community, all in one summer!

-The first part of your study abroad program in Costa Rica is a two-week, intensive Spanish Language Course with other international students.
+An optional opportunity to begin your adventure in Costa Rica is a two-week, intensive Spanish Language Course with other international students.
 You’ll fit 60 hours of lessons into just two weeks!
 But, this isn’t your ordinary school setting.
 Perched in the mountains of the Cartago province, near Orosi Valley, your language school is also an amazing agroecological farm.
 During the camp, you’ll stay in the rustic, shared lodges of this tropical farm, supervised and supported by AFS volunteers and the staff of the language school.
 Added intercultural activities will better your communication skills and global competence.

 The second part of the program is a five-week homestay with a volunteer host family and full integration into a Costa Rican high school.
 By living and studying as ticos do, you’ll be fully immersed in pura vida and quickly develop your Spanish.
 While culture shock is real, if you’re like most AFSers, you’ll quickly become a member of your host family and won’t want to leave this second home.